How to Prevent Account Sharing: Lessons from Netflix, Amazon, and more

 Suppose you don’t want to bring additional steps to login or degrade the overall customer experience of the software.
 In that case, there are more passive ways to verify that only a small number of devices are accessing the account.
 This is where device identification comes into play.

 Device identification relies on more than IP addresses and cookies to identify users.
-By combining over a hundred unique signals through machine learning, and without compromising a user's privacy, you can identify unique users with up to 99.5% accuracy.
+By combining over a hundred unique signals through machine learning, and without compromising a user's privacy, you can identify unique users with industry-leading accuracy.
 Furthermore, due to the multitude of signals used, Fingerprint Pro can uniquely identify users even when they are in incognito mode or visiting from a VPN.

 We've helped many businesses curb accounts sharing, including a major EdTech company, where implementing Fingerprint Pro increased revenue and preserved their CSAT score among customers.